belgio99/dsm7-dvb-drivers/README.md

 Enter the folder, and in the `config` subfolder, you'll have to create a file containing the config for your architecture.
 To create mine, I used the b-rad-NDi one as a base (SYNO-Apollolake.conf) and modified for my Gemini Lake architecture (SYNO-Geminilake.conf).
 In particular, I did:

 - find and replace everything from Apollo to Gemini (make sure to replace always with the correct case).
-- Adjust the TOOLCHAIN_LOCATION var at the top of the file to match the Toolchain file name you've donwloaded before.
+- Adjust the TOOLCHAIN_LOCATION var at the top of the file to match the Toolchain file name you've downloaded before.
-- In my case, there KERNEL_LOCATION var was already correct, but you should check it too.
+- In my case, the KERNEL_LOCATION var was already correct, but you should check it too.
 - Adjust the dead Linuxtv media_build repo link (copy mine)

 You can find my modified file in this repo, in the `config` folder.

 ## Creating the board folder
 Enter the Embedded-MediaDrivers folder and create a new subfolder in the `board` subfolder (mine is SYNO-Geminilake).
 This folder contains the board-specific patches for the kernel modules.

 b-rad-NDi already created one for Apollo Lake, so I just copied it and modified it for Gemini Lake.
 In his repo there are also other boards, so you can use them as a base for your architecture.
 On x86_64, it should be pretty straightforward to modify the Apollo Lake one for your architecture.
 For other architectures, you'll have to do some research.